ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 - Allowing a version to mature fosters the creation of modpacks, which in turn drives the development of more mods and encourages new mod developers to join the community.
 - Mod developers being able to focus on improving their mods rather than having to constantly port them results in more feature-rich mods.
 - A stable modding version allows for high-quality modpacks to develop.
-- Feature backports exist, so players can still play with all of the vanilla content if they wish.
+- Feature backport mods allow players to be able to play with both newer vanilla content and their mods if they wish.
 - Vanilla players are not affected by this, as optimization mods, client-side mods, server-side mods, etc would not be affected by this.